m4a1j9/s-tools/README.md

 ## Current known issues

 Webstorm (always) and VS Code (sometimes) can't autocomplete imports and don't fetch doc strings content.
-Inspite of this issue test project with simple webpack configurations assebles well and runs installed module code smoothly.
+Despite this issue test project with simple webpack configurations assembles well and runs installed module code smoothly.
 If you now how to handle described issue via tuning ct package in particular, please, feel free to contact me.
 I'll appreciate your help.